-Another ingredient I like to use in my cooking is Very Lazy Garlic.
-I use either the chopped or crushed version and it always works out perfectly.
+Very Lazy Garlic (not sponsored, just sharing!) is a quick and easy alternative to fresh garlic – I use either the chopped or crushed version and it always works out perfectly.
 The beauty of Very Lazy Garlic is that it stays fresh in the fridge for a number of weeks.
 Often the fresh garlic I buy in the shops is already past its best and even if I can find fresher bulbs of garlic it takes me too long to use them and they go off.
 With Very Lazy Garlic I can just open the jar and spoon out what I need (1 teaspoon per clove of garlic) plus there is no peeling or chopping!

-While this Vegetarian Spaghetti Bolognese sauce doesn’t have the beefy flavour of the original, it’s got a great texture and a rich, deep Italian flavour that even my husband loves.
-My Vegetarian Spaghetti Bolognese now has a firm place in our comfort food arsenal.
-In fact, it is often requested instead of the original!
+While this Vegetarian Spaghetti Bolognese sauce doesn’t have the beefy flavour of the original, it’s got a great texture and a rich, deep Italian flavour.
+My Vegetarian Spaghetti Bolognese is a great alternative when you fancy a hearty spaghetti dish but need or prefer to eat meat-free!

 Vegetarian Spaghetti Bolognese